abhishek-rai2000/revops-scorecard/README.md

 ---

-If you're a B2B SaaS ops leader who took the scorecard and wants to discuss your specific results, book a free 30-minute walkthrough at [Abhishek Rai](mailto:abhishek.k0420@gmail.com).
+If you're a B2B SaaS ops leader who took the scorecard and wants to discuss your specific results, book a free 30-minute walkthrough at [E-mail](mailto:abhishek.k0420@gmail.com).

 © Abhishek Rai.
 All rights reserved.